 If you work in an industry that is subject to more stringent control, also include documents from your employer showing:

-Once we have received your application If you submit an application for an extension, you have the right to remain in Sweden while the Migration Board makes a decision.
+If you submit an application for an extension, you have the right to remain in Sweden while the Migration Board makes a decision.
 If you have had a permit for at least six months and the Migration Board receives your new application before it expires, you can continue working for your employer while awaiting a decision.

 If you go abroad when your permit expires, you may have trouble re-entering Sweden until your new permit is granted.
 In that case, you might have to wait for your new decision outside Sweden.